inkVerb/VIP/README.md

 ## First day of school

-*Many lessons begin with commands or links you may need, but not necessarily, like this:*
+*Many lessons begin with commands or helpful links, like this:*

 `cd ~/School/VIP/shell/101`